Try Grounded AI

 - Scroll to Step 04 — Attach CRM or structured data and click Enable.

 - Run the audit.
-The Data Attribution tab will show a field-by-field verification with MATCHED / MISMATCH / INFERRED status for every claim.
+The Data Attribution tab shows a field-by-field verification with MATCHED / MISMATCH / INFERRED status for every claim.

 |---|---|---|